docksal/docksal/docs/behat.md

 ## Behat (selenium2-driver)

 If your tests require javascript support, selenium2-driver should be used.
 You can set selenium2-driver as the default one.
 Selenium2 works with real browsers, using them as zombies for testing purposes.
 You get a standard, feature reach, real browser, with CSS styling, JS and AJAX execution - all supported out of the box.

 The easiest way to enable Selenium support is to use stock Selenium docker images.
-To do this, update `docker-compose.yml` file in your project folder as follows.
+To do this, update the `docker-compose.yml` file in your project folder as follows:

 ```yml
 # selenium2 node